Corey Bailey

 pole pieces.
 Do not use conductive glue of any kind.
 I have not tried the printed

-circuit repair instruments that are now available although, I have used all of them
+circuit repair instruments that are now available although, I have used them and

 Conductive silver paint is expensive and usually comes in 10 gram quantities or